 The capital and most high tech & wired city in the world, Seoul is a state of the art city.
 Possessing remnants of old hanok chibs, traditional one-floor houses (i.e. Bukchon Hanok Village) immersed within new 21st century architectures (i.e. DDP) creates a unique experience for newcomers, Koreans, and foreigners alike.
 What I fell in love with most throughout my 2 and half years living in the capital were a few areas/neighborhoods/ shopping centres, and parks.
 I highlight my favorite ‘seoul spots’ in my blog post Finding Seoul (소울 멋진 장소 서울에서 찾기).

 Further west up the Hangang is Yeoiudo Hangang Park, which is only a brief walk away from Yeoiudo’s famous 63rd Building that boasts an array of themed floors and the popular IFC Mall, where Koreans and expats can find their favorite global fashion brand store outlet, if not found in Myeongdong or the Lotte World Malls.
 If shopping is an interest for you then be sure and visit Sindorim’s D-Cube City Mall (디큐브백화점).
 D-Cube City is a fairly new mall built-in southwestern Seoul.
 The D-Cube mall is home to various domestic & global brand stores, a hotel, themed restaurants, a cinema, cafes, and a roof-top sky park.
-Me and my boyfriend frequently visited D-Cube for dates due to us both living 10 minutes away.
+I frequently visited D-Cube for dates due to living 10 minutes away back in 2015.

 Last, but certainly not least a highly recommended place to visit to feed your lust, appetite, or simple curiosity is visiting Seoul’s Sinsa-dong district area, but more specifically Garosu-gil (신사동 가로수길).
 Garosu-gil is not only known for its high-end Seoul location, but for its posh & trendy atmosphere for Korean youth & celebrities.
 Housing some of the more high-end clothing stores, boutiques, and restaurants Garosu-gil is a must visit area for either an hour or even a full day.